Out-Law Guide 2 min. read

 The distinction between income and capital is complex.
 However, the general rule is that if the damages are to compensate for a loss of income or to make good a trading expense, then the damages are themselves of an income nature, and are therefore taxed as income.
 However, where the compensation for loss of income relates to the whole structure of the recipient’s trade - i.e. the complete loss of income-producing opportunity - it is capital.

 Where the payment relates to a capital asset (such as a property or shares), it will usually be capital in nature.

 If the damages are income in nature they will only be taxable if they fall within one of the categories of taxable income such as receipts of a trade or profession, receipts from a property business, savings income or employment income.
 There are also some exemptions which are more relevant to individuals, such as personal injury damages.

+An example of a trading receipt would be damages to compensate for breach of contract to supply goods or services.
 Damages from a loss of profits claim will usually also be trading receipts.

 A good example of a claim with no underlying asset would be a professional indemnity claim for misleading tax or financial advice.
-In contrast, negligent advice on the sale of a property would relate to the ‘underlying asset’ of the property.
+In contrast, negligent advice on the sale of a property would relate to the underlying asset of the property.

 The tax exemption where there is no underlying asset is limited to £500,000.
 Whilst relief can be granted for awards in excess of this £500,000 threshold, it must be claimed from HMRC and in the case of corporates is unlikely to succeed.
 The claim can only be made once the size of the payment is known, which may be too late to influence the quantification of the claim or negotiation of the settlement.